Faber-Castell Encourages Creativity

 The corporate success of Faber-Castell is based on trusting and fair dealings with employees, business partners, customers and suppliers.
-These values have not only been practised in the company for many generations, they are also the principles of the “Honourable Merchant”, a model dating back to the Middle Ages, which is still relevant centuries later.
-The honourable merchant is committed to adhering to values and rules, but also creates the conditions for honourable action and assumes responsibility for his deeds.
+These values have not only been practiced in the company for many generations, they are also the principles of the “Honorable Merchant,” a model dating back to the Middle Ages, which is still relevant centuries later.
+The honorable merchant is committed to adhering to values and rules, but also creates the conditions for honorable action and assumes responsibility for his deeds.
 For centuries, Faber-Castell has lived the corporate philosophy of fairness, transparency and respect.
 This includes, in particular, treating their employees well.

 Then as now, the well-being of children plays a particularly important role for Faber-Castell.
 For this reason, Anton Wolfgang Graf von Faber-Castell (8th generation) set up a children's fund foundation in 2001.
 Since then it has been supporting humanitarian children's aid projects, for example in kindergartens, schools, children's hospitals and orphanages, above all in developing countries.
 The "Little Flower" project, for example, is dedicated to the care and support of young and adult patients in a small village in northern India.
 Thanks to donations from the Graf von Faber-Castell Children's Fund Foundation, bunk beds could be built, mattresses bought and the furniture improved.
 Teaching materials could also be purchased.